awsdocs/ec2-image-builder-user-guide/doc_source/toe-use-documents.md

           - path: '{{ build.Download.inputs[0].destination }}'
 ```

-The following is an example document schema to install the AWS CLI using the setup file\.
+The following is an example document schema to install the AWS CLI on a Windows instance, using the setup file\.

 ```
 name: InstallCLISetUp
-description: Install AWS CLI using the setup file
+description: Install &CLI; using the setup file
 schemaVersion: 1.0
 phases:
   - name: build